Graduate Psychology Program

 Progress Tracking Sheets

-For each specialization the faculty has designed a Progress Tracking Sheet to assist students in keeping track of their progress in meeting their particular degree requirements.
-Students should work with the appropriate tracking sheet throughout their time in the program, to be sure that requirements for residency, core courses, electives, psychotherapy and clinical training are being met.
-Progress Tracking Sheets are distributed at New Student Orientation and Registration, and are available in the Student Lounge or on the AULA email system.
+There is a Progress Tracking Sheet for each specialization, provided to assist students in keeping track of their progress in meeting their particular degree requirements.
+Students should work with the appropriate tracking sheet throughout their time in the program to be sure that requirements for residency, core courses, electives, psychotherapy and clinical training are being met.
+Progress Tracking Sheets are distributed at New Student Orientation and Registration, and are available on the MAP Student Resources Google Site.